matthewclso/tfe/README.md

 # tfe (TensorFlow Extras)
-This library was built to accomodate some differences between TensorFlow and PyTorch.
+This library was built to accommodate some differences between TensorFlow and PyTorch.

 `pip install tfe` to install.